-Standard Microsystems (NAS: SMSC) beat estimates by $0.14 last quarter, and investors are hoping it can beat them again.
-The company will unveil its latest earnings Tuesday.
-Standard Microsystems designs and sells silicon-based integrated circuits that utilize analog and mixed-signal technologies.
+After beating estimates last quarter by $0.15, Standard Microsystems (NAS: SMSC) has set the standard for itself.
+The company will unveil its latest earnings on Monday.
+Standard Microsystems designs and sells a wide range of silicon-based integrated circuits that utilize analog and mixed-signal technologies.

 What analysts say:

-Revenue Forecasts: On average, analysts predict $112.7 million in revenue this quarter.
-That would represent a rise of 8.3% from the year-ago quarter.
+Revenue forecasts: On average, analysts predict $107.6 million in revenue this quarter.
+That would represent a rise of 0.5% from the year-ago quarter.

-Wall Street Earnings Expectations: The average analyst estimate is earnings of $0.21 per share.
+Wall Street earnings expectations: The average analyst estimate is earnings of $0.17 per share.

 What our community says:

-CAPS All-Stars are solidly backing the stock with 91.3% giving it an "outperform" rating.
-The community at large concurs with the Al- Stars with 95.5% granting it a rating of "outperform."
-Fools have embraced Standard Microsystems, though the message boards have been quiet lately with only 21 posts in the past 30 days.
-Even with a robust four out of five stars, Standard Microsystems' CAPS rating falls a little short of the community's upbeat outlook.
+CAPS All-Stars are solidly backing the stock with 90.5% granting it an outperform rating.
+The community at large agrees with the All-Stars with 95.5% giving it a rating of outperform.
+Fools are gung-ho about Standard Microsystems, though the message boards have been quiet lately with only 21 posts in the past 30 days.
+Standard Microsystems has a bullish CAPS rating of five out of five stars that is about on par with the Fool community assessment.

 Try any of our Foolish newsletter services free for 30 days.
 We Fools may not all hold the same opinions, but we all believe that considering a diverse range of insights makes us better investors.
 The Motley Fool has a disclosure policy.